george-mcintyre/aida-pva/docs/SLCBuffAcqUsersGuide.md

 AIDA ENTITIES
 AIDA Entities are the names, or queries, known to AIDA.
-An entity is composed of an instance part, followed by "//", followed by the attribute part.
+An entity is composed of an instance part, followed by ":", followed by the attribute part.
 The instance should describe an object, the attribute should describe a property of that object.
 This table formally describes the entities associated with the SLC Buffered Acquisition service, and the data that can be acquired with them.

 INSTANCES and ATTRIBUTES
 Instance Type	Description
 Buffered BPM Data	Syntax	<dgrp-mnemonic-name>//BUFFACQ Examples
-    NDRFACET//BUFFACQ
+    NDRFACET:BUFFACQ
-    INJ_ELEC//BUFFACQ
+    INJ_ELEC:BUFFACQ
-    INJ_POSI//BUFFACQ
+    INJ_POSI:BUFFACQ
-    TAXXALL//BUFFACQ
+    TAXXALL:BUFFACQ

 See aidalist % BUFFACQ for a complete list.
 Attributes